 The surface is meticulously smoothed to ensure a seamless and attractive finish.

-Installing poured-in-place rubber playground flooring can be a complex and technical process that requires specialized equipment and knowledge.
+Installing poured rubber playground flooring can be a complex and technical process that requires specialized equipment and knowledge.
 It is not recommended to be done by an individual without professional experience and training.
 The installation process involves preparing the surface, mixing and pouring the rubber material, and spreading and finishing it to create a smooth and even surface.
 Mistakes during the installation can result in a lower quality and less durable surface.
-Hiring a professional contractor with experience in installing poured rubber playground surfacing is recommended to ensure a successful and safe installation.
+Hiring a professional contractor with experience in installing poured rubber playground flooring is recommended to ensure a successful and safe installation.

-Poured-in-place rubber playground flooring typically has a lifespan of 15-20 years or more, with proper maintenance and upkeep.
+Poured rubber playground flooring typically has a lifespan of 15-20 years or more, with proper maintenance and upkeep.
 The exact lifespan of poured rubber playground flooring depends on various factors, such as the quality of the materials used, exposure to the elements, and the level of foot traffic it experiences.
 Regular maintenance, such as cleaning and resealing, can help prolong its lifespan and maintain its appearance and performance.
 It's also important to repair any cracks or tears as soon as they occur to prevent further damage.

-Maintaining Poured-in-Place rubber playground flooring is relatively easy.
+Maintaining poured-in-place rubber playground flooring is relatively easy.
 Here are some maintenance tasks to keep in mind:

 Regular Cleaning